-July jobs report, ADP employment, Victoria's Secret stock market debut and CVS Health earnings top week ahead
+July jobs report, GM, CVS earnings and infrastructure talks top week ahead

 |-0.77%

 It will also be a big day for cryptocurrencies as Google begins accepting advertising for cryptocurrency exchanges and digital wallets.
-Bitcoin, the world's largest cryptocurrency, is trading around ________ per coin as of the time of publication, according to prices tracked by Coindesk.
+Bitcoin, the world's largest cryptocurrency, is trading around $41,000 per coin as of the time of publication, according to prices tracked by Coindesk.

 Wednesday 8/4